Substra/substra-documentation/docs/source/documentation/concepts.rst

 Gathering tasks into a single compute plan has several benefits:

 * It will lead to a more optimized compute.
-* A local folder will be accessible on every node where the tasks run.
+* A local folder will be accessible on every organization where the tasks run.
 This local folder is NOT wiped at the end of every task.

 Note that you can register a task alone, i.e. not put the task in a compute plan, but Connect will still create a compute plan for you for this specific task.